Certified Private Relational Time from Entanglement

 We have proposed an operational protocol for \emph{Certified Private Time}, in which spatially separated quantum clocks are synchronized via singlet-state correlations.
 By adapting device-independent certification methods~\cite{Acin2016CertifiedRandomness}, we showed that if observers consume a private seed to ensure measurement independence, the resulting timeline is certified to be ``sovereign''---generated \emph{in situ} and mathematically uncorrelated with any pre-existing external script.

-Crucially, these quantum clocks differ from classical counterparts not just in their security, but in their rate.
-For instance, at obtuse relative angles ($\theta \approx 140^\circ$), the synchronized tick rate exhibits a ``temporal speedup'' of ${\sim}13\%$ relative to Peres' classical bomb-fragment model.
-This enhancement obeys the conservation of probability: the quantum correlation function effectively ``squeezes'' the statistics, populating the synchronized states ($++$ and $--$) more densely than the linear classical bound allows, at the necessary expense of the mixed outcomes ($+-$ and $-+$).
+Crucially, the nontrivial ``rate'' comparison in this work concerns a \emph{jointly defined coincidence-tick stream} (that is, $++$) obtained after classical record exchange and coincidence identification.
+Locally, the marginal tick rates remain fixed by unbiased statistics.
+For instance, at obtuse relative angles ($\theta \approx 140^\circ$), the synchronized $++$ coincidence-tick rate exhibits a ``temporal excess'' of ${\sim}13.6\%$ relative to Peres' isotropic bomb-fragment model.
+This does not constitute an absolute claim that quantum clocks ``run faster'' in the usual metrological sense; rather, it is an operational statement about the density of identified synchronized events under a specified convention.

 This deviation is a direct signature of contextuality.
 Unlike the classical model, the quantum system is not constrained to maintain consistency with unperformed measurements.